mobilizingcs/ids_labs/unit_1/lab1c/lab1c.md

 - Throughout the previous labs, we've been using data that was already loaded in RStudio.
     - But what if we want to analyze our own data?
-- This lab is all about learning how we to load our own participatory sensing data into RStudio
+- This lab is all about learning how to load our own participatory sensing data into RStudio

 Export, upload, import